ibm-cloud-docs/power-iaas/connecting-networks.md

 IBM Cloud Connect provides network interconnect from 230+ global Point of Presence (POP) locations for:

 - Data Center to the Cloud
-- Data Center to Data Center
+- Data Center to data center
 - Cloud to Cloud (or Multi-Cloud)
 - Global Network Peering Platform (GNPP) access